mrsalmon1976/Stateless.WorkflowEngine/README.md

 ## Code

+### Workflow Priority

+The workflow engine will process workflows in the order that they come in.
+If a workflow fails, it will go to the back of the line, but will still get processed in date order.
+In some cases, you may want particular workflows within a single workflow collection to be processed as a higher priority.

+For example, you may have an email handler that processes emails, but when users register they should be sent an email immediately.
+In this case, you may want to prioritise registration emails over any other emails.

+To cater for this, workflows have a "Priority" property that can be set.
+This defaults to 0, but the higher the value, the more important the workflow is.
+Workflows will get processed in order of priority (descending) before date.

 ### Dependency Injection

 Most of the classes in the code implement an interface, which allows for the inversion of control.
 One exception to this is